engeir/hack-md-notes/volcano-papers.md

 - One study suggested that volcanic forcing never equilibrates (too little time in between eruptions, eruptions occur over all observed timescales)
-- Volcanic forcings was seen to be strong at annual scales but decreasing ($H<0$) while the solar forcing was small at annual scales and increasing ($H>0$)
+- Volcanic forcings were seen to be strong at annual scales but decreasing ($H<0$) while the solar forcing was small at annual scales and increasing ($H>0$)

 ### 2016 — Rypdal and Rypdal: Late Quaternary temperature variability described as abrupt transitions on a $1/f$ noise background